ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: #faq_byol-support}
 {: faq}

-IBM Support continues to be your point of contact for any instance configuration concern.
-However, if the reported concern is determined to be for a BYOL VMware component, you are directed to VMware Support.
+IBM Support continues to be your first point of contact for any {{site.data.keyword.vmwaresolutions_short}} product.
+However, if the reported concern is determined to be for a BYOL VMware component, you are instructed to raise a service request directly to VMware Support.

 ## Can you renew BYOL?
 {: #faq_byol-renew}